Tsai Bih-hwang

-Tsai Bih-hwang (蔡璧煌; born 1945) is a Taiwanese politician.
+Tsai Bih-hwang (蔡璧煌; born 1945) is a Taiwanese academic and politician.
 He was elected to two nonconsecutive terms on the Legislative Yuan, serving from 1990 to 1993, and 1996 to 1999.
 Tsai was subsequently appointed to the Examination Yuan in 2002, and led the Examination Yuan's Civil Service Protection and Training Commission between 2010 and 2016.

 Education and early career

-Tsai completed a bachelor's and master's degrees in education at National Taiwan Normal University, then obtained a doctorate in the same subject at Stanford University.
+Tsai graduated from National Taiwan Normal University with a bachelor's degree and a master's degree in education.
+He then pursued doctoral studies in the United States, earning his Ph.D. in education from Stanford University in 1985.
+His doctoral dissertation, completed under sociologist Sanford Dornbusch, was titled, "The relationship between the university environment and creative attitudes among Chinese graduate students in Taiwan and in the United States (cross-cultural, comparative education, student subculture)".

 He has published research articles in the Journal of National Taiwan Normal University, and editorials in the Taipei Times.
 Tsai taught at the primary and high school levels, was a professor at National Taiwan Normal University, and served as a member or executive or executive on several organizations, including the Wenshan Rotary Club, the Republic of China Recreation Association, Ke-Tsai Family Association in Taipei, the Cerebral Palsy Association of the Republic of China, the National Education Association of the Republic of China, and the Consumer Foundation.